-- · A qualified, inventive and student-oriented staff - A generous, involved and supportive parent community - A K-8 program that prepares students effectively for the rigors of high school - A bright and motivated student body of high school students who are diverse in the their talents and their contributions to our educational setting
+- A qualified, inventive and student-oriented staff - A generous, involved and supportive parent community - A K-8 program that prepares students effectively for the rigors of high school - A bright and motivated student body of high school students who are diverse in their talents and their contributions to our educational setting.

 "Achieve the Honorable", the long-standing motto of Piedmont High School, means that all students demonstrate academic and personal integrity in their work.
-Being honest in all situations promotes learning, supports growth in intellect as well as character, and signifies each student's responsibility to respect peers, teachers, staff, and the administration.
+Being honest in all situations promotes learning, supports growth in intellect.